- 1 The 4 most powerful KitchenAid stand mixers

 I am sure many of us don’t pay that much attention to our stand mixer motor or its respective power output.
 If you are anything like me, you probably just choose a popular model based on the positive reviews of fellow bakers!

-If you want to choose a stand mixer that’s right for you though, we first need to give some thought as to what you will use your mixer for, and how often you will be using it.
+If you want to choose a stand mixer that’s right for you though, you will first need to give some thought as to what you will use your mixer for, and how often you will be using it.

 A stand mixer with a powerful motor does a better job of handling your mixing and blending needs.
 If you want your machine to handle a bigger load of ingredients, it needs to have a stronger and more efficient motor.
-In addition, the sturdier the motor in your stand mixer, the faster it can accomplish the dough or batter prepping tasks.
+And remember, the more powerful your stand motor is, the more efficient it will be at prepping your dough or batter.
 The speed will stay the same, but the torque (or force) it exerts on your dough and batter will be greater.
 The same concept applies if you want to use specific attachments that enable your KitchenAid stand mixers to grind meat or mill flour.